stencila/stencila/README.md

 Clean up and focus.
 This branch started as a fresh slate to remove the experiments, cleanup the implementation and focus on `Stencils` as the central part of the platform.
 This branch also marks the start (and probably the end) of [releases for this repository](https://github.com/stencila/stencila/releases).
 Releases 0.1 to 0.4 really just set things up.
 Execution contexts for rendering stencils in R and Python were introduced in [0.5](https://github.com/stencila/stencila/releases/tag/0.5) and *Stem* was re-released as *Cila* in [0.6](https://github.com/stencila/stencila/releases/tag/0.6).
 Releases 0.7 to 0.18 were mostly incremental improvements (although together they add up to big improvements in reliability and usability!).

-Release [0.19](https://github.com/stencila/stencila/releases/tag/0.19) was an important because it was the first to use [Substance](http://substance.io) and was thus a big step up in for our browser-based [user interfaces](https://twitter.com/_substance/status/661440688211501056).
+Release [0.19](https://github.com/stencila/stencila/releases/tag/0.19) was an important because it was the first to use [Substance](http://substance.io) and was thus a big step up for our browser-based [user interfaces](https://twitter.com/_substance/status/661440688211501056).
 We went on to leverage Substance and the execution contexts we had already developed to introduce [`Sheets`](https://stenci.la/stencila/blog/introducing-sheets/) in [0.21](https://github.com/stencila/stencila/releases/tag/0.21).

 Subsequent releases focused on interoperability including introducing a Node.js package in [0.23](https://github.com/stencila/stencila/releases/tag/0.23) and RMarkdown support for stencils, via the [CommonMark C implementation](https://github.com/jgm/cmark), in [0.24](https://github.com/stencila/stencila/releases/tag/0.24).